Close Icon

 The first thing people tend to look for is the location and size of the property – whether it’s a romantic cosy hideaway just for two or a lovely family home with a garden, and space for family gatherings.

-Many guests will choose a holiday home based on the interiors, when on holiday, guests look for that luxury or unique feel.
+Images sell properties!
+Many guests will choose a holiday home based on the interiors, guests look for that luxury or unique design.

 Think unique decor, outdoor spaces and seating, a comforting woodburning stove and lots of room to eat together inside.
 Perhaps there’s a games room, a boot room or a hot tub?
 This will make your property stand out in addition to opting for the cottage to be dog friendly.